Inscription. The Highway Route

 |2.
 The De Soto Trail (markers side by side)|

-Although the Spaniards prevailed, this battle was the turning point for the expedition, De Soto discovered no gold or silver, and an unsuccessful exploration had now turned into a near-defeat with major casualties.
+Although the Spaniards prevailed, this battle was the turning point for the expedition.
+De Soto discovered no gold or silver, and an unsuccessful exploration had now turned into a near-defeat with major casualties.

 The expedition continued slowly on toward Mississippi.
-The next three years would see the discovery of the Mississippi River, the death of De Soto from fever, and the eventual retreat of some 300 survivor to Mexico.
+The next three years would see the discovery of the Mississippi River, the death of De Soto from fever, and the eventual retreat of some 300 survivors to Mexico.

 The De Soto expedition was of great historical importance.
 The four principal accounts of the expedition give us some of our best insights into the way of life and the customs of the Indians of the Southeast before the impact of European civilization.

 1519- Pineda visits Mobile area